 What I Learned: Take Up Space and Assert Your Skills

-One of the ways I have been treated, consistently, across the many institutions I have worked is being asked to be less-than.
+One of the ways I was treated, consistently, across the many institutions I have worked, is being asked to be less-than.
 Whether it was being told to learn nicer ways to ask people to give me information for which I was responsible but wasn’t being given (true story) or use fewer words to train people (who I wasn’t responsible for training) because I took too long to talk (true story), I’ve been called out many times for just doing my job.
 And in all of these examples that happened to me was because I wasn’t meeting someone’s idea of doing the job correctly.

 What I Learned: Reinforce Positive Supervision

 In “How to Manage Up” the author points out ten ways to build a positive supervisor relationship.
-One of the points resonated me, because it has worked for me in my best supervisor relationships.
+One of the points resonated with me because it has worked for me in my best supervisor relationships.

 Number seven on the list is “Tell Him or Her How to Best Use Your Talents.”
-By the time I worked in my last office, this is what I was doing with anyone who supervised me.
+By the time I worked in my last office, this is what I did with anyone who supervised me.
 All of the points on the list worked great for me but this point highlights something that directly benefited me.
 Instead of being asked to be the worst or less-than version of myself in the office, I highlighted what I did the best.
 And then I would produce stellar results.

 By owning my strengths and crafting my own narrative, I could stop participating in my own sabotage.
 What I mean is that I stopped trying to be the best all-around leader.
-Instead I worked to become the best version of myself.
+Instead, I worked to become the best version of my strengths and skills.
 And it required that I lead the way with my own supervisor.
 He was one of the best supervisors because I finally understood what I needed from him.
 And I had the courage to tell him.

 What I Have Learned, As a Supervisor